Chili's

 Chili's Grill & Bar (stylized as chili's) is an American casual dining restaurant chain founded by Larry Lavine in Texas in 1975 and is currently owned and operated by Brinker International.

 History

 Chili's first location, a converted postal station on Greenville Avenue in the Vickery Meadows area of Dallas, Texas, opened in 1975.
 The original Chili's on Greenville Avenue moved to a new building on the same site in 1981; it relocated again in 2007.

 Lavine's concept was to create an informal, full-service dining restaurant with a menu featuring different types of hamburgers offered at an affordable price.
 The brand grew larger, and by the early 1980s, there were 28 Chili's locations in the region, all featuring similar Southwest decor.

+The restaurant was named Chili's because they had chili on the menu and "figured it was something people would talk about," according to a 2022 interview with Lavine.

 In 1983, Lavine sold the brand to restaurant executive Norman E. Brinker, formerly of the Pillsbury restaurant group that owned Bennigan's.

 Menu

 Chili's serves American food, Tex-Mex cuisine and dishes influenced by Mexican cuisine, such as shrimp tacos, quesadillas, and fajitas.

 In addition to their regular menu, the company offers a nutritional menu, allergen menu, and vegetarian menu.